Anti-AliasLabs/low-animal-spirit/README.md

 ------------------------
 * The script `tweetinit` should be placed in `/etc/init.d/`
 * Then run `/etc/init.d/tweetinit enable` to generate a symlink to `/etc/rc.d/`.
+* You may need to change the permissions of tweetinit to 755.

 `tweet-controller.py` is launched at boot via `/etc/init.d/tweetinit`.